Power Optimisation Ltd

 ADVANTAGES

-Powerop is based on a proprietary solution algorithm developed by Power Optimisation, which is a multi-stage version of the Mixed Integer Linear Programming (MILP) Method.
+Powerop uses a proprietary solution algorithm developed by Power Optimisation Ltd, which is a multi-stage version of the Mixed Integer Linear Programming (MILP) Method.
 This has the following advantages:

 FEATURES